 When your future is at stake, there’s no room for uncertainty in Newton County, MO.
 Missouri’s drug laws remain some of the toughest in the nation, and prosecutors work tirelessly to secure convictions.
 At Combs Waterkotte though, we exceed that determination with aggressive defense strategies that have consistently delivered results for our clients.

-The Combs Waterkotte legal team boasts more than 40 years of combined experience and has successfully handled over 10,000 cases throughout Missouri and the Newton County area, including:
+The Combs Waterkotte legal team has more than 40 years of experience and has successfully handled over 10,000 cases in the following fields and more throughout Missouri and the Newton County, MO area:

-Drug Crimes Lawyer in Newton County, MO: How is the Severity Determined?
+Drug Crimes Lawyer in Newton County, MO: What Determines the Severity?

 The seriousness of the penalties you face—whether it’s a misdemeanor or felony—depends on several factors, including: